Antimony03/github-final-project/CONTRIBUTING.md

 Languages Used:
 -Java 21 for backend development.
--Zsh shell scripting for automation or configuration.
+-bash shell scripting for automation or configuration.

 Documentation:
 -All contributions must be well-documented.